 Seattle Sutton’s minimum order is the 1,200-calorie plan for 3 days per week (Fridays, Saturdays, and Sundays).

-All frozen and non-frozen food comes neatly organized in separate packaging (which is actually 1 of Nutrisystem’s pitfalls).
+All frozen and non-frozen food comes neatly organized in separate packaging (which is actually one of Nutrisystem’s pitfalls).
 Everything is labeled and contains nutritional information, best-before dates, storage instructions, and cooking/heating instructions.

 Though there’s lots and lots of plastic packaging, you definitely won’t feel confused anymore once your order actually arrives.
 Nutrisystem’s shipping boxes and frozen item coolers are fully recyclable.
 Food trays are also recyclable and labeled accordingly, plus the coolers are biodegradable.